Images of St Kenelm

 5. (5 above) Kenelm works miracles – frees a prisoner and grants sight to blind man

 6. (14 above) The pallbearers of Kenelm, resting.
-The abbot stuck his staff on the ground and a spring arose
+The abbot struck his staff on the ground and a spring arose

 7. (16 above) The dead body of Quendryda.
 Order are given that she should be cast in a ditch.